Martin Guerre: Appeal and reappearance of Martin Guerre

 The condemned man immediately appealed to the Parlement of Toulouse.
-Officials arrested Bertrande and Pierre on charges of false accusation and, in the case of Pierre, soliciting perjury.
-The returnee eloquently argued his case and the judges in Toulouse tended to believe his version of the story: that Bertrande was pressured to perjury by the greedy Pierre Guerre.
+Officials arrested Bertrande and Pierre on charges of false accusation, and in the case of Pierre, soliciting perjury.
+The returnee eloquently argued his case, and the judges in Toulouse tended to believe his version of the story: that Bertrande was pressured to perjury by the greedy Pierre Guerre.
 The accused had to undergo detailed questioning about his past; his statements were double-checked, and no contradictions were found.

 Then, dramatically, a man appeared in Toulouse during the trial, with a wooden leg, claiming to be the true Martin Guerre.
 When asked about the married couple's past, the man had forgotten some details and was not able to answer the questions as well as the alleged impostor; however, when the two men were both presented to the Guerre family, the case was closed: Pierre, Bertrande, and Martin's four sisters all agreed that the newly arrived man was the true Martin Guerre.

 The impostor, who maintained his innocence, was convicted and sentenced to death for adultery and fraud; the public sentencing on 12 September 1560 was attended by Michel de Montaigne.
 Afterward, the condemned confessed.
 He revealed that he had learned about Guerre's life after two men had confused him with Guerre, and then decided to take Guerre's place, with two conspirators helping him with the details.
 He apologized to all involved, including Bertrande, for having deceived them.
 He was hanged in front of Martin Guerre's house in Artigat four days later.

+Guerre would end up having two more children with Bertrande before her death some time prior to the mid-1570s: Pierre and Gaspard.
+Guerre would remarry, and later have another son, also named Pierre, with his second wife in the mid-1570s, while Guerre himself died some time between then and 1594, when mention of the division of property to his sons was made.